How much does ERP cost? (Free ERP cost and budget guide)

 Asking how much ERP costs is akin to asking the length of a piece of string so it’s no wonder buyers can so easily get their heads into a spin.
 Setting a budget for a new ERP requires planning and forethought along with a thorough understanding of what your particular business needs.

 Even if you already have the green light to invest in a new ERP system, you will need to set your budget and justify the costs.
 While not all of these components will apply to all implementations, they should all be considered in order for you to decide which ERP is right for your business.
-Here are some of the key components to ERP system cost planning:
+Here are some of the key components in planning the cost of ERP:

 - Software licensing fees